16| Late Kamakura period: Soshu Den Tanto (相州伝短刀)

 Sugata (Style 姿)—-Three types of Tanto appeared (as below)

 1. Takenoko-Zori —– Approximately 10 inches long.
 However, during the middle Kamakura period, they were slightly longer than 10 inches.
 Hirazukuri shape.
-The width is a little wider than that in the mid-Kamakura period.
-Refer Chapter 12| The Middle Kamakura Period: Tanto (Dagger: 鎌倉中期短刀) (dagger, knife).
+The width is a little wider than that of the mid-Kamakura period.
+Refer Chapter 12| Middle Kamakura Period: Tanto (Dagger: 鎌倉中期短刀) (dagger, knife).

-2. Chukan-Zori—–Mune side is straight, Hirazukuri, wide Mihaba (width), slightly thick body, Fukura Kareru, see below.
+2. Chukan-Zori—–Mune side is straight.
+Hirazukuri.
+Wide mihaba (width).
+Slightly thick body.
+Fukura Kareru, see below.

-3. Saki-Zori —–bend outward at the top, Hirazukuri, Fukura Kareru (illustration below)
+3. Saki-Zori —–bend outward at the top, hirazukuri, fukura kareru. (illustration below)

 16 Three Tanto